Prince hid 50 complete music videos in his secret Vault!

 Next up, Love Symbol is released in ‘92 and this is the first time we see his “symbol” gracing the cover.
 Three tunes came from this album in 7, My Name Is Prince, and the best one, Sexy MF, which was penned in a similar vein to his previous, sexually explicit hits Cream and Gett Off.

-Prince’s next two albums, Come and The Black Album was not of the same high quality as we’d gotten used to.
+Prince’s next two albums, Come and The Black Album were not of the same high quality as we’d gotten used to.
 This was also the time he started calling himself the Symbol and was in a legal battle with his record label.

 Next, we get another soundtrack (Girl 6) and an album called Chaos and Disorder.
 Still, in a legal battle with his label, Prince (or is it still the symbol at this point?) refused to promote it.